Radiant Cash Management lists at 6% premium over issue price

 Shares of Radiant Cash Management Services made a decent debut at the exchanges on Wednesday, despite weakness in the domestic benchmarks.
 The stock got listed at Rs 99.30, a premium of 5.64 per cent over its issue price of Rs 94.
+Later, the scrip gained 15.37 per cent to hit a day high of Rs 108.45.

+On NSE, it started trading at Rs 103, up 9.57 percent from its issue price.

 The initial public offering (IPO) of Radiant Cash Management Services got a 53 per cent subscription.
 The initial share sale concluded on December 27.